Volunteer Programs in South America

 Many areas of social work contribute to fighting economic gaps in South America.
 Community development volunteers can focus on numerous concerns including economic inequalities and human rights issues.

 Working with indigenous communities is a great way to help foster respect and equality.
-Although indigenous peoples have been fighting to sustain their ways of life since the invasion of the Spanish in 1492, they are still one of “the most disadvantaged and vulnerable groups of people in the world” according to the United Nations Permanent Forum on Indigenous Issues (UNFPII).
+Although indigenous peoples have been fighting to sustain their ways of life since the invasion of the Spanish in 1492, they are still a disadvantaged and vulnerable group of people.
 Most South American countries still have a strong indigenous culture.
-For example, in Peru, Ecuador and Bolivia, indigenous Quechua peoples make up a majority of the population.
+For example, in Peru, Ecuador, and Bolivia, indigenous Quechua peoples make up a majority of the population.

 Education

 There are many opportunities for volunteers to improve and support education in South America for all.
-Although attendance and access to schools has increased among children and teens, millions of children are outside of the scope of the formal education system.
+Although attendance and access to schools have increased among children and teens, millions of children are outside of the scope of the formal education system.
 It is especially hard for children in rural areas to receive a formal education.
-Volunteers can work with children of all ages to motivate and support them – from tutoring in after school centers to teaching English to mentoring.
+Volunteers can work with children of all ages to motivate and support them – from tutoring in after-school centers to teaching English to mentoring.

 Small Business Development